Parts Of Texas (7 Regions Detailed)

 Gulf Coast

 The Gulf Coast is also commonly known as America’s third coast.
-The largest town in the south part of the Gulf Coast is Corpus Christi, and the biggest city on the Gulf Coast is Houston.
+The largest town in the southern part of the Gulf Coast is Corpus Christi, and the biggest city on the Gulf Coast is Houston.

-The Gulf coast is home to fishing piers, restaurants, live theatres, and water parks.
+The Gulf Coast is home to fishing piers, restaurants, live theatres, and water parks.
 Some of the most exciting attractions on the Gulf Coast are:

 • Dolphin watching